ethereum/EIPs/EIPS/eip-1.md

 EIPs may have a `requires` header, indicating the EIP numbers that this EIP depends on.

-## Linking to External Resources
+## Direct Linking to External Resources

-Links to external resources **SHOULD NOT** be included.
-External resources may disappear, move, or change unexpectedly.
+Excersise extreme caution when adding external resources.
+Direct link e.g. [URI](https://datatracker.ietf.org/doc/html/rfc3986) **SHOULD NOT** be included.
+External resources, if hosted centralized, may disappear, move, or change unexpectedly or manipulated by adversary, creating security and abuse harm.
+Exceptions to this rule are: other well recognized standards such as IETF RFCs or content hosted in decentralized persistant storage.

 ## Linking to other EIPs